prashanth234/FYP/backend/Work.md

 # INSTALL PIPENV (DEPENDENCY MANAGEMENT TOOL INSIDE A VIRTUAL ENVIRONMENT)
 pip3 install pipenv

+# Adding packages to pipfile
+use pipenv instead of pip to install and add package to pipfile

 # INSTALL DJANGO (CREATES A VIRTUAL ENVIRONMENT AND INSTALLS DJANGO INSIDE IT)
 pipenv install django